israwal/hugo-website/content/project/brain_video/index.md

 ---
-title: Deep Video Reconstruction From Brain Activity
+title: Deep Video Reconstruction From fMRI Signals
-summary: fMRI is nosiy high-dimensional data with poor temporal resolution.
-We are using deep neural network activation values as a proxy to reconstruct the videos and understand the computation in both- brain and neural networks.
+summary: fMRI is noisy high-dimensional data with poor temporal resolution.
+I am using fMRI data to predict the activations of stimulus video and use propose a Deep Video Prior to reconstruct the video by feature inversion while constraining it in the manifold of natural videos.

 tags:
 - Machine Learning
 - Computer Vision
-date: "2020-12-01"
+date: "2021-11-25"

 # Optional external URL for project (replaces project detail page).
 external_link: ""